Extracting Parton Distribution Functions from Lattice QCD Calculations

 \allowdisplaybreaks

-{\it Introduction}---Quantum Chromodynamics (QCD) is believed to be the fundamental theory for strong interactions, and is responsible for holding the quarks and gluons (or in general, partons) together by color force to form nucleons and nuclei, the core of all visible matter in the universe.
-However, owing to the color confinement of QCD dynamics, no quarks and gluons have ever been directly observed by any detector in high energy scattering experiments.
-It is the QCD factorization \cite{Collins:1989gx} that enables us to connect the QCD dynamics of quarks and gluons to physically measured hard scattering cross sections of identified hadrons, by systematically separating the physics taking place at different momentum scales.
-Parton distribution functions (PDFs), $f_{i/h}(x,\mu^2)$, defined as the probability distributions to find a quark or a gluon ($i=q,\bar{q},g$) in a fast moving hadron carrying the hadron's momentum fraction between $x$ and $x+dx$, probed at the factorization scale $\mu$, are the most prominent nonperturbative quantities to link the short-distance scattering between quarks and gluons to the confinement-sensitive physics of the colliding hadron(s).
+\sect{Introduction} Quantum Chromodynamics (QCD) is believed to be the fundamental theory for strong interactions, and is responsible for holding the quarks and gluons (or in general, partons) together to form nucleons and nuclei, the core of all visible matter in the universe.
+However, owing to the color confinement of QCD dynamics, no quarks and gluons have ever been observed in isolation by any detector in high energy scattering experiments.
+It is the QCD factorization \cite{Collins:1989gx} that enables us to connect the QCD dynamics of quarks and gluons to physically measured hard scattering cross sections of identified hadrons.
+Parton distribution functions (PDFs), $f_{i}(x,\mu)$, defined as the probability distributions to find a quark or a gluon ($i=q,\bar{q},g$) in a hadron carrying the hadron's momentum fraction between $x$ and $x+dx$, probed at the factorization scale $\mu$, are nonperturbative quantities to link the short-distance scattering between quarks and gluons to the confinement-sensitive physics of the colliding hadron(s).